 Green Mountain Transit (GMT) MRV Bus Service, formerly “Mad Bus”

-The MRV Bus is a free winter-seasonal bus service, operated by Green Mountain Transit (GMT).
+The MRV Bus is a winter-seasonal bus service operated by Green Mountain Transit (GMT).
+Daily service runs late December through early April.
 The MRV Bus consists of 5 routes:

 - 120 Valley Floor